qiuweipku/Plain_language_summarization/README.md

 MAX_LEN_Y=700
 BATCH_SIZE =4
 ```
-Below list the hyperparameters for testing BERT extractive on the CDSR data.
+Below list the hyperparameters for testing Pointer-generator on the CDSR data.
 ```
 IS_UNICODE=False
 BATCH_SIZE=16